cvmiller/ipv6-httpd/README.md

 However it does **not** support IPv6.
 There is no one line equivalent to support IPv6, so a small script is required.

-This is **not** a production web server, but can easily be used to illustrate how to create a small web sever with virtual paths, which could be expanded to a full RESTful interface or a CGI interface.
-It is useful when one wants to transfer a file from machine A to machine B.
+This is **not** a production web server, but can easily be used to illustrate how to create a small web sever with virtual paths, which could be expanded to a full RESTful interface (Representational state transfer) or a CGI interface (Common Gateway Interface).
+Or it is useful as is when one wants to transfer a file from machine A to machine B.

 This code was forked from a [gist](https://gist.github.com/akorobov/7903307) published on github four years ago.